JosiahCannon/COS492-BibleMemory/README.md

 ## General Information
 Covenant College Capstone (SIP) Project for May 2021 Bachelor of Arts in Computer Science.

-This Scripture memory application is a stand-alone app for watchOS (Apple Watch) meant to provide quick access to select Scripture verses for easy memorization and review on the go.
+This Scripture memory application is a stand-alone app for watchOS (Apple Watch) that provides quick access to select Scripture verses for easy memorization and review on the go.

 ## Project Status
+Status: build = *complete*

 ## Screenshots

 ## Features